-- (1) Roadways that are classified as a minor collector or a local street shall be above the predicted elevation of stormwater that will stage after a 10-year/24-hour design storm. - (2) Roadways that are classified as a major collector or an arterial shall be above the predicted elevation of stormwater that will stage after a 25-year/24-hour design storm with allowable discharge. - (3) The lowest floor of a building outside a Special Flood Hazard Area shall be above the predicted elevation of stormwater that will stage after a 100-year/72-hour design storm without discharge, unless the building is on a lot that was subdivided without an approved or permitted stormwater management plan, in which case, the lowest floor shall be as set forth in the Land Development Regulations. - (4) The lowest floor of a building inside a Special Flood Hazard Area shall be at least two-feet above the 100-year flood elevations, as determined from the Federal Flood Insurance Rate Maps. - (5) The lowest floor of a building shall be set upon consideration of future flood risks associated with tidal influences, storm surge, increased rainfall, and sea level rise, which may be higher than (3) or (4) above. - 13.2.E.
+- (1) Roadways that are classified as a minor collector or a local street shall be above the predicted elevation of stormwater that will stage after a 10-year/24-hour design storm. - (2) Roadways that are classified as a major collector or an arterial shall be above the predicted elevation of stormwater that will stage after a 25-year/24-hour design storm with allowable discharge. - (3) The lowest floor of a building shall be set with consideration of outside a Special Flood Hazard Area shall be above the predicted elevation of stormwater that will stage after a 100-year/72-hour design storm without discharge. - (4) The lowest floor of a building inside a Special Flood Hazard Area shall be at least one-foot above the 100-year flood elevations, as determined from the Federal Flood Insurance Rate Maps. - (5) The lowest floor of a building shall be set upon consideration of future flood risks associated with tidal influences, storm surge, increased rainfall, and sea level rise, which may be higher than (3) or (4) above. - 13.2.E.
 Surface water management needs.
 Alternative solutions to surface water management must address facility deficiencies, future facility needs and maintenance needs.